 As the name suggests, it is the other way round with separating toilets.
 With the aid of a separating insert or separator, liquid is separated from solid waste and collected in a separate container.
 It is therefore a dry toilet with a separation system.
 Urine is fed into a container at the front, while faeces and toilet paper end up in a solids container in the rear area, where they are covered with litter after each toilet visit.
 This removes liquids from solid matter and at the same time prevents formation of unpleasant odours.

 An electrical exhaust system can also be used for this purpose.
-Some systems, such as the TROBOLO® LeliBlœm, work so efficiently that the electrical exhaust air system even eliminates any need for litter.
+Some systems, such as the TROBOLO LuweBlœm with electric exhaust system, work so efficiently that it eliminates any need for litter.
 Even just separating urine from faeces reduces odour formation to a minimum, as it is precisely the mixing of solid and liquid excreta that causes such odours in the first place.
 One of the main reasons for separating urine from faeces is therefore the prevention or minimisation of odours.
 Another reason is the easy disposal and further use of toilet waste as compost, which is made possible thanks to the separation process.

 Functionality of a dry toilet with separation system